Education Policy and Leadership (EPoL) Master of Science

 Advanced topics in education policy or education leadership.
 Based on students’ individual interests and career goals, students will enroll in more advanced topics in either education policy, education leadership, or both.
 Advanced policy classes include classes on policy analysis, state and local policy, and topic areas of education policy such as policy for multilingual students or higher education policy.
 Advanced leadership classes include classes on learning organizations, equity-focused leadership, and nonprofit leadership.

 Self-selected elective courses for a deep dive into your area of interest.
 Students in the EPoL MS take a set of elective courses based on their individual areas of focus in the program.
-While we have a wide range of elective courses within the Educational Methodology, Policy, and Leadership department, students can also take classes from other departments across the university.
+While we have a wide range of elective courses within the Education Studies department, students can also take classes from other departments across the university.
 Many students will choose to take classes in political science, economics, sociology, and ethnic studies.
-Students will work with their advisory to craft a coherent plan for their elective courses.
+Students will work with their advisor to craft a coherent plan for their elective courses.

 Optional data science specialization.
 Students who are interested in data science can opt into an optional 5-course sequence in data science and receive a specialization in addition to their master’s degree.
 These courses include courses on educational data science, data visualization, functional programming, machine learning, and a data science capstone class.
 Currently, because students can only take one data science class per term, students who wish to pursue the data science specialization should plan to extend their program across 1.5 to two years.